Training or employment in Statistical Genetics with Dr. Wijsman

 Prospective Postdoctoral Fellows

-Prospective Postdoctoral Fellows should contact Dr. Wijsman directly by email, although it is unlikely, at this point, that Dr. Wijsman would be willing to accept an application, except under a joint mentorship program.
+Prospective Postdoctoral Fellows should contact Dr. Wijsman directly by email, although it is unlikely, at this point, that Dr. Wijsman would be willing to accept an application, except under a joint mentorship program with another, active faculty member who would serve as the primary mentor.
 Under any circumstances, applicants will only be considered if they have a source of funding that meets requirements of the University of Washington.

 Postdoctoral applicants should have graduate training in one of the following areas: population genetics, quantitative genetics, plant or animal breeding, statistical genetics, theoretical evolutionary biology, biometrics, statistics, biostatistics, mathematics, or computer science.
-Alternative previous training paths will be considered, but an applicant with a background that does not include substantial training in quantitative methods will not ordinarily be considered.
-Applicants should also be prepared to commit to an initial appointment of two years, with possible extension based on performance if funding allows.
-Any exception to this agreement should be requested in initial discussions about a position, and will be spelled out in detail as part of a firm offer of support.
+Alternative previous training paths are also possible, but an applicant with a background that does not include substantial training in quantitative methods will not ordinarily be considered.

 Finally, although applicants with disabilities will be considered, they should understand in advance that the University of Washington will hold them to exactly the same strict standards as other postdocs.
 This includes an absolute limit of 5 years of postdoctoral training, across any number of institutions.
 Consessions, such as extra time to achieve benchmarks or to find a permanent position, are unlikely to be granted.
 This is an absolute requirement of the postdoctoral union.
-Therefore, since I want postdoctoral trainees to succeed, if I feel that your disability may create problems for you in meeting this 5-year time frame, I will likely suggest that you apply to an institution with a more ADA-friendly set of policies.
+Therefore, if your disability may create problems for you in meeting this 5-year time frame, I will likely suggest that you apply elsewhere.